No time to read? I made a list of the best foot massagers ranked by quality.

 Overall, I believe this is the best foot massager to purchase.
 If you're going to do something, mind as well do it right.
 The one I would actually recommend above all others is the Calf and Foot Massager.
 It is a bit rougher on the feet, but this is a good thing because you actually get therapeutic treatment from it.
 The only drawback is how big it is, but bigger is better right ?

 In terms of feeling, I would definitely recommend the water based foot massage machines, they might not provide all the therapeutic value of a good foot massage, but the warmth and rushing water feels great after a long day's work.
-In fact, I'm going to go set one up right now.
+In fact, I'm going to be giving one as a gift this Christmas.

 ps.
 Most of these models are available from Amazon, they usually tend to have the best prices in the foot massager section.